 - 6.1 The working solution is for one time use.
-Discard any remaining solution and do not store. - 6.2 The solution shall be thoroughly agitated prior to use. - 6.3 SPR may be also be used on surfaces which have no indication of being wet or having been exposed to moist environmental conditions. - 7.0 Safety Molybdenum disulfide is a possible mutagen and there is a possible risk of irreversible effects.
+Discard any remaining solution and do not store. - 7.0 Safety Molybdenum disulfide is a possible mutagen and there is a possible risk of irreversible effects.
 It must be handled with extreme care.
 The dust is harmful when inhaled, when in contact with skin and when swallowed.
 Do not breathe dust.
 Always mix chemicals in a fume hood.
 If mixing this chemical in the field, wear a respirator.
 Wear protective clothing, gloves and eye/face protection.
-Forensic Scientists who are, or may be, pregnant shall not be exposed to this chemical.
+Examiner/technician who are, or may be, pregnant shall not be exposed to this chemical.
 See MSDS for complete information and safety precautions.